 HEAT BUBBLES

 Centuries ago, the Inuit, indigenous to the Arctic regions of North America and Greenland, figured out something essential to their survival: you could stay warm in a frozen shelter.
 The secret to igloos lies in the snowflake’s crystalline structure.
 When compacted into snow, the material is chiefly made of air, sometimes upwards of ninety-five percent.
 The Inuit know they need something with enough fluff for insulation, but also structure for building.
 So they cut blocks of wind-packed snow drift from the ground—halfway between packed snowballs and frozen ice—and then stack them into hollow catenary structures.
-Once inside, their body acts as a furnace, radiating out and circulating heat inside through convection.
+Once inside, their body acts as a furnace, circulating heat inside through convection.
 It’s estimated that the interior of an igloo can be 40F to 60F warmer than its environment, just based on the person’s body heat alone.

 Outerwear works in much the same manner.
 Air pockets help retain heat, which is why parkas stuffed with fluffy down feathers or spongey synthetics are warmer than 22oz wool overcoats, which in turn are warmer than cotton trucker jackets.
 This season, I’m excited to break out a padded Monitaly bomber I purchased years ago.
 Made from deadstock parachute fabric, it has a big, round body with enough room to accommodate chunky woolen knits or cotton hoodies.